Asterinos1/Systems-n-Services-Security/assignment06/README.txt

 You can now attempt to access one of the domains inside the config.txt and the request should get denied saying it's blocked by the firewall.
+Currently the tool has a few issues regarding the blocking of certain domains in the config.txt using iptables/ip6tables as they can't be resolved (main issue) and the other issue being that after have configured the firewall, a few sites remain unblocked.